unistra/pydiploy/README.rst

         deploy on web1,web2,web3,web4

-    - Be carefull with parallel mode as env.vars are reseted not all taks are callable for now !
+    - Be carefull with parallel mode as env.vars are reseted not all tasks are callable for now !

     - For password prompt use fab -I